*Updated May 2022

 When your items are scanned at a clothing store, you are voting for local or not, organic or not.
 Companies make the decision to buy certain products based on customer preference.
 Individual consumers can make big changes, simply by making informed purchases.

 We put a lot of importance into the shape, style and fit of the clothes we buy but we often overlook the process and materials used to make the clothing.
 Cotton can be one of the most environmentally damaging crops.
-Of the world’s cropland, 2.4% is planted with cotton but accounts for 24% and 11% of the global sale of insecticides and pesticides.
+Of the world’s cropland, 2.4% is planted with cotton, but accounts for 24% and 11% of the global sale of insecticides and pesticides respectively.

-Organic Cottons crops are not treated with pesticides, insecticides, herbicides and Genetically Modified Organisms, which is better for the environment, wildlife, farmers, workers and consumers.
+Organic cotton crops are not treated with pesticides, insecticides, herbicides and Genetically Modified Organisms, which is better for the environment, wildlife, farmers, workers and consumers.

 Source: Huffington Post